 “Rosa,” her grandmother said, “if you went with me now, think of all the games you would miss here.
 Besides, Child, it simply is not your time to go yet.
 You are not finished here.”
 She gazed lovingly at Rosalie and continued, “But I am.”

 Rosalie thought that her grandmother had never looked more like a queen than at this moment.

 Held close in the old woman’s arms, the little girl felt that she was waiting for something, but she didn’t know what it was.
 The Old Queen closed her eyes and her breath just slipped away.
 Inside her chest, her weak, tired heart slowed down and, finally, stopped.

 Just then, Angeline rustled her feathers and flew over to the windowsill.
 Rosalie was so startled by the sound that she looked up.
 Angeline began to sing a lovely song.
 And just outside the window, Rosalie could see her grandmother . . . flying!
 But when Rosalie looked back down on the bed, she was surprised to find that her grandmother’s body was still there.

 From outside the window, her grandmother called, “I love you, Rosa.”

 “Wait!” cried Rosalie.
 “I want to come with you!”

 “Climb onto Angeline, Little One,” her grandmother said.
 “She will take you part of the way with me.”

 “Isn’t this wonderful, Rosa?” said her grandmother with a light laugh.
 “I feel as free and strong as a girl!”
 They flew together, toward the sun.
-Rosalie thought the bright light would make her eyes sting, but it didn’t hurt at all.
+Even though Rosalie thought the bright light would make her eyes sting, it didn’t hurt at all.
 But as they flew closer and closer to the light, her grandmother was getting farther and farther away from Rosalie.